-Minnesota, also known as the North Star State, has just 5.5 million residents, according to 2016 U.S. Census Bureau estimates.
+Minnesota, also known as the North Star State, has just 5.7 million residents, according to the Census Bureau.
 In comparison, that’s about 65% of New York City’s population.
-What Minnesota lacks in people, however, it makes up in size.
+What Minnesota lacks in population, however, it makes up for in size.
 The Canada-bordering state is the 12th-largest in the U.S. by size, encompassing roughly 86,900 square miles.
 While much of the land is farm or forest, you will find a number of metro areas in the state.
 The largest cities in Minnesota are Minneapolis, St. Paul, Rochester, Duluth and Bloomington.
 The twin cities of St. Paul and Minneapolis are on the southeastern side of the state and border Wisconsin.
 Duluth is northeast and borders Lake Superior.
 The most northern and southern and western parts of the state have the least number of residents.

-The most affordable places to live in Minnesota, as ranked by our study, are Albertville, Montevideo, Chisholm, Hibbing and Crookston.
+Some of the most affordable places to live in Minnesota, as ranked by our study, are Otsego, Montevideo, Redwood Falls and Austin.
 This study factored in average closing costs, property taxes, homeowners insurance, average mortgage payment and median income.

 Local Economic Factors in Minnesota

-In 2016, Minnesota had the 17th-highest state GDP in the U.S. with a total of $335.1 billion.
-Much of the state’s GDP stems from industries such as manufacturing, biosciences and health care services, data centers, banking and technology.
-In 2017, the North Star State had 18 companies on the Fortune 500 list including UnitedHealth Group, Target, Best Buy, Land O’Lakes and 3M.
+Much of Minnesota’s gross domestic product (GDP) stems from industries such as manufacturing, biosciences and health care services, data centers, banking and technology.
+The North Star State has several companies on the 2021 Fortune 500 list, including UnitedHealth Group, Target, Best Buy, Land O’Lakes and 3M.
 The largest employers in the state include the famed Mayo Clinic, the State of Minnesota, the Federal Government, Target and the University of Minnesota, according to Minnesota Employment and Development.